-1.1.3 Further information and support
+1.1.3 Senate SharePoint

-The main source of information and resources is the Senate website, which includes:
+The main source of information and resources is the Senate SharePoint.
+The Senate SharePoint is open to all staff and students at the University and includes the following:

-- Information on Elections to Senate and its Standing Committees for academic staff members, including the Senate Election Regulations - Conduct of Senate Business, including the Senate Standing Orders - Information on Senate membership, including a list of current members - Dates of Ordinary meetings and e-Senate meetings - Senate agendas, open papers and minutes
+- Information on Elections to Senate and its Standing Committees for academic staff members, including the Senate Election Regulations. - Conduct of Senate Business, including the Senate Standing Orders - Information on Senate membership, including a list of current members - Dates of Ordinary meetings and e-Senate meetings - Senate agendas, open papers, and minutes - The Senate Committees Newsletter

-Senate website
+Senate SharePoint